stefanache/w10-anaconda-3-install-on-i5/README.md

 Remark:
-        The channel is one repository/residance/location/server where the 'conda' find the software (like anaconda-clent,navigator,project component,  python package...) when it install in 'base' environment.
+        The channel is one repository/residance/location/server where the 'conda' find the software (like anaconda-clent,navigator,project component,  python package...) when it was installed in 'base' environment.

 	I can create with 'conda' and other specific environment for my application wich my python-application depend.